sponticel/Get-Productive/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
--Homescreen for initial setup
+- Homescreen for initial setup
--Get and Post users tasks from airTable
+- Get and Post users tasks from airTable
--User able to create or edit Airtable
+- User able to create or edit Airtable
--User able to delete or rearrange task
+- User able to delete or rearrange task

 #### POSTMVP
 - Include clickable Homescreen Icons